microsoft/TypeScript/doc/spec.md

 Protected property members can be accessed only within their declaring class and classes derived from their declaring class, and a protected instance property member must be accessed *through* an instance of the enclosing class.
 Specifically, a protected member *M* declared in a class *C* can be accessed only within the class body of *C* or the class body of a class derived from *C*.
 Furthermore, when a protected instance member *M* is accessed in a property access *E*`.`*M* within the body of a class *D*, the type of *E* is required to be *D* or a type that directly or indirectly has *D* as a base type, regardless of type arguments.

 Private and protected accessibility is enforced only at compile-time and serves as no more than an *indication of intent*.
 Since JavaScript provides no mechanism to create private and protected properties on an object, it is not possible to enforce the private and protected modifiers in dynamic code at run-time.
-For example, private and protected accessibility can be defeated by changing an object’s static type to Any and accessing the member dynamically.
+For example, private and protected accessibility can be defeated by changing an object's static type to Any and accessing the member dynamically.

 The following example demonstrates private and protected accessibility: